Triknives/Word-Definer/README.md

 # _Word Definer_

-#### _This application will provide the user the ability to maintain a list of words and create definitions for them._
+#### _This application will provide the user the ability to maintain a list of words and provide definitions for the application to store for each word._

 #### By _**Brett Cordell**_